KAmii-cxo/KAmii-cxo/README.md

 ### 🛠 **Skills & Tools**
 - **Cybersecurity**: Vulnerability scanning, malware analysis, log and network monitoring analysis, incident handling and documentation.
 - **Technical Skills**: Linux, Python, SQL, and hands-on experience with tools like PEstudio, Procmons, and Wireshark.
+Threat hunting and digital forensics.
 - **Virtualization**: Using VMware, VirtualBox, and REMnux for secure analysis environments.
 - **Hacking**: Basic penetration skills and tools using Kali Linux, Metasploit, automation scripts.